jocabundus/toad-on-fire/manual/MANUAL.md

 Dying will cause your xp bar to reset and your flamethower to revert to the first level.

+## 8. Weapons and Upgrades <a id="weapons-and-upgrades"/>
+As you play the game, you'll acquire new upgrades and abilities.
+However, some upgrades and abilities must be purchased.
+So collect as much loot as you can so you can afford it when the time comes.
+Upgrades are found in shops.
+Shops are levels that have the dollar-sign icon on the world map.
+You can talk to NPCs to purchase items.
+Other items can be found locked in chests that can only be opened if you have enough money.
+The amount will be displayed to you when you are close-up and facing the chest.

 ## 9. Money / Loot <a id="loot"/>

 Toad On Fire uses food and gems for its currency.
 Gems are worth more